 At Seminole Trail Animal Hospital, the health of you and your pet(s) is extremely important to us.
-While we love seeing each and every one of you, your health and safety as well as our staff’s safety is of the utmost importance especially during these early days of COVID-19 in our area.
+While we love seeing each and every one of you, your health and safety as well as our staff’s safety is of the utmost importance especially during the COVID-19 pandemic.

-We are re-evaluate this situation daily and making adjustments as needed.
+We will re-evaluate this situation regularly and make adjustments as needed.
 This page will be updated with any changes as they occur.
 Until then, stay safe and let us know if there is anything we can do to help you.